wolfSSL/wolfAsyncCrypt/README-async.md

 ```
 int wolfAsync_DevOpenThread(int *devId, void* threadId);
 ```
 Opens the async device for a specific thread.
-A crypto instance is assigned and thread assinity set.
+A crypto instance is assigned and thread affinity set.

 ### ```wolfAsync_DevClose```
 ```